 The Administrator role has unrestricted access to the Cisco StadiumVision Director software, and is the only role that can add users and assign RBAC privileges to them.
 The Administrator role is pre-configured in Cisco StadiumVision Director and cannot be deleted.
 However, you can change the password.
+You also can have more than one user assigned with Administrator privileges.

-The Cisco StadiumVision administrator is the person who is responsible for deploying the Cisco StadiumVision solution throughout the venue.
+The Cisco Stadium Vision administrator is the person who is responsible for deploying the Cisco Stadium Vision solution throughout the venue.